thmstrmnd/mqtt-e8/README.md

 ## CLOUD E8
-An IoT web app for connecting ESP8266 microcontroller data to the web for monitoring, control, device-to-device communication and database persistence
+An IoT cloud app for connecting ESP8266 microcontroller data to the web for monitoring, control, device-to-device communications and database persistence.